 There’s this company called The Fabricant that only produces digital fashion.
-Yep, as futuristic as that sounds, it is exactly what you’re thinking.
-They don’t produce physical clothes that you can touch, but virtual ones.
+Yep, as futuristic as that sounds.
+They don’t produce physical clothes, but virtual ones.
 And who knows.
 Maybe this is the line that the fashion industry will follow.
-Maybe the future of fashion shows is in virtual shows.
-And there’s no doubt, this would be the most sustainable option, given that it’ll get rid of all the main problems of transportation, preparation, waste,…
+Maybe the future of fashion shows is in the virtual realm.
+And no doubt, this would be the most sustainable option, given that it’ll get rid of all these problems of transportation, preparation, waste,…

-Honestly, I’m not completely sold on this idea because one of the things that make fashion shows worth it – if we see beyond their main goal of being trade shows – is the mood created by the staging, the street style and people watching,… Everything is part of the show, and we’d lose that in a virtual show.
+But I have to be honest, I’m not completely sold on this idea.
+One of the things that make fashion shows worth it – if we see beyond their main goal of being trade shows – is the mood created by the staging, the street style and the people watching,… Everything is part of the show, and we’d lose that if it became a sort of digital simulation.

-And as I told you, I love fashion weeks and I hope they never stop existing.
+And I insist, I love fashion weeks and I hope they never stop existing.
 And for that, we need to work on solutions to make them less wasteful, more sustainable.

 Maybe using social media can become the middle point between having a digital show and having hundreds of people to fly over for a 15 min-long show.
 Maybe we can opt for a more locally based staff and audience – probably easy in the case of fashion shows organized in big cities where there’s a lot of people working in the industry, or in the case of European cities where it’s relatively easy to get anywhere using the train as an alternative to the plane.